noahscheffey/noahscheffey/cyber_defense_report.md

 ### Phase 5 -- DFIR Investigation Package Comparison

-Two MDE live-response investigation packages are collected from the same host -- one pre-breach (2026-07-14) and one post-breach (2026-07-18) -- and compared forensically across every standard artifact category: autoruns, services, scheduled tasks, processes, network connections, users/groups, prefetch, and temp directories.
+Two MDE live-response investigation packages are collected from the same host.
+One pre-breach (2026-07-14) and one post-breach (2026-07-18), and compared forensically across every standard artifact category: autoruns, services, scheduled tasks, processes, network connections, users/groups, prefetch, and temp directories.

 **Methodology:** Each artifact file is diffed programmatically across both packages.
 Changes are classified as ADDED, REMOVED, CHANGED, or UNCHANGED, then assessed as benign or suspicious.